notunixian/abyss-crack/README.md

 # Download
-Download the latest version of the AbyssClient crack by going to the releases tab [here](https://github.com/notunixian/abyss-crack/releases/latest)
+Download the latest version of the AbyssClient crack by going to the [releases tab](https://github.com/notunixian/abyss-crack/releases/latest)

 # The reasoning behind this crack
 To make it clear that me (unixian) was never on anyone's side, I planned to crack abyss and release it from the start.